worldamazing/plan/docs/overview.md

 ### Quick Overview of Four Steps to World Amazing
 The journey to this vision begins with four critical steps, which are described in greater detail later in this document:
 1. **Global Discussion**: Launch a worldwide conversation to confront deception and shape the principles of the Global Institution.
 This dialogue will include voices from every corner of the world, ensuring inclusivity and collective ownership of the plan.
 By addressing humanity’s struggles head-on, this conversation lays the foundation for unity and shared purpose.
-2. **Funding**: Raise $25 trillion through voluntary contributions to establish a sustainable core fund for housing, healthcare, and other essentials.
+2. **Funding and Governance**: Raise $25 trillion through voluntary contributions to establish a sustainable core fund for housing, healthcare, and other essentials.
 The goal is for 10 percent of the world population, approximately 1 billion people, to contribute $25,000 USD each.
 No spending decision is made without your vote.
 Your money is your vote.
 With these funds, $1 trillion will be allocated annually for at least 25 years to support core operations, with absolutely no portion used for salaries.
 And for those who cannot afford this amount upfront, opportunities will be available to contribute later through a multi-year investment plan, through additional work, or by earning scholarships that recognize past contributions to society.
 And those with greater financial resources will be encouraged and incentivized to contribute more.
 3. **Phased Implementation**: The GI begins with self-sustaining communities that embody its principles, serving as blueprints for global expansion.
 Every member will contribute no more than two days per week to essential projects such as housing, healthcare, and education.
 Through the use of automation and advanced computing, this minimal work requirement will ensure the highest standards of living and quality of service for all.
 Beyond the two-day work commitment, members will have the freedom to learn anything they desire without barriers like school applications, spend meaningful time with loved ones, pursue personal projects within the GI, or collaborate on existing initiatives.
 4. **World Amazing**: Transition humanity to a future defined by peace, prosperity, and joy.
 Getting accustomed to living amazing will be a step in its own right.
 In this world, stress and scarcity are replaced by fulfillment, creativity, and purpose.
 Simply by building a society rooted in cooperation, trust, and shared abundance, humanity will achieve a truly amazing future for all.